 In the same vein, will that lower oil price make its way to the bowser.
-Oil has halved in price – yet at the bowser, prices are not even close to troubling a dollar a litre, which they realistically should now be.
-Speaking to one of my brokers in our LA office, he paid 76c a litre last night to fill up, on La Cienega Blvd, LA last night, to give you a comparison.
-Oil is a global commodity ie. same price anywhere (tax being the big variable) in the world so let’s hope it’s just lagging, particularly given the twin turbo, 6 litre, W12 beast that I have on order for the New Year!!!
+Oil has halved in price – yet at the bowser, prices are not even close to troubling a dollar a litre.
+Which they really should now be.
+Speaking to one of my brokers in our LA office.
+He paid 76c a litre last night to fill up, on La Cienega Blvd, LA last night.
+To give you a comparison.
+Oil is a global commodity ie. same price anywhere (tax being the big variable) in the world so let’s hope it’s just lagging.
+Particularly given the twin turbo, 6 litre, W12 beast that I have on order for the New Year!!!

 Let’s take a look at a few “oil centric” economies and how the fall in crude has impacted on them.

-We can no doubt expect to see a substantial increase in scam emails too, as Nigeria’s currency has been torched in the markets, seeing it plummet to new lows.
+We can no doubt expect to see a substantial increase in scam emails too.
+Nigeria’s currency has been torched in the markets, seeing it plummet to new lows.
 Tough as that may be for locals, again, I don’t sense the global community piling in with a rescue package.
-Perhaps that “rich and recently deceased great uncle that needs a beneficiary bank account to deposit $15m” that we have all been emailed about, may finally materialise?
+Perhaps that “rich and recently deceased great uncle that needs a beneficiary bank account to deposit $15m” that we have all been emailed about.
+May finally materialise?

 Spare a thought for Japan.
 I love Japan – the food, the culture and some of the best snow, particularly at this time of year, for those who love carving their way down the side of a mountain in Hakuba or Niseko.
 However, the past 25 years have been an economic disaster for the World’s third largest economy.
 Given that Japan needs to import all its’ raw materials (except cement) you could be forgiven for thinking that the move down in crude oil would be an economic gift from the gods.
 Sadly not.